chipsalliance/caliptra-mcu-sw/docs/src/mctp.md

 }

-pub trait I3CTarget <'a> {
+pub trait I3CTarget {
 	/// Set the client that will be called when the packet is transmitted. fn set_tx_client(&self, client: &TxClient);

 	/// Set the client that will be called when the packet is received. fn set_rx_client(&self, client: &RxClient);

 	/// Set the buffer that will be used for receiving packets. fn set_rx_buffer(&self, rx_buf: &'static mut [u8]);
 I
 	/// Transmit a packet.
 	fn transmit(&self, tx_buf: &'static mut[u8], len : usize) -> Result<(), (ErrorCode, &'static mut [u8])>;

 	/// Enable/disable the I3C target device